minkedup/ddm/STANDARD.md

 ## Introduction

-This core unit that `ddm` works with is called a configuration pack, abbreviated as `conf-pack` for short.
-A configuration pack contains metadata for how to install configuration files, coupled with configuration files.
+The core unit that `ddm` works with is called a configuration pack, abbreviated `conf-pack`.
+In short, configuration pack contains metadata for how to install configuration files, coupled with configuration files themselves.
 Each configuration pack should target one application, but the standard is flexible enough to accommodate non-standard configurations.

-The following sections describe how a configuration pack's directory should be laid out, as well as how `ddm` will process this layout.
+Configuration packs reside within pack directories.
+The next section explains how configuration packs should be laid out within a pack directory, with the following section describing how configuration packs should be setup.

 ## The Pack Directory

-`ddm` works within a pack directory when processing installations.
+`ddm` works within a pack directory when processing configuration packs.
 Each application should have a configuration pack named after it in the pack directory by convention.

-When `ddm` is first run, it treats the current directory as a pack directory, iterating through every directory in the current directory and processing it as a configuration pack.
-Users may have folders that they wish to exclude from being processed as a configuration pack. `ddm` supports the ignoring folders with a `.ddmignore` file.
+When `ddm` is first run, it treats the directory it is run in as a pack directory, iterating through every directory and processing it as a configuration pack.

 ### .ddmignore file

-To allow users to have directories that are not configuration packs in their pack directory, `ddm` supports ignoring files based on pattern matching.
+To allow users to have directories that are not processed by `ddm` in their pack directory, `ddm` supports ignoring files based on pattern matching.
 Users familiar with basic `.gitignore` file syntax should find `.ddmignore` files familiar.